 The difference, however, was that men could often take up other roles in addition to or instead of that of a farmer if they so chose.
 Most women had little to no choice in taking up the life of a housewife.

-Most importantly in a Viking Age context, however, only men fought in battle.
+Most importantly in a Viking Age context, however, there’s no evidence that women ever fought in battle; as far as we can tell, this was left entirely to men.
 Only men could become warriors and travel to lands far from their farms with their warband to fight on behalf of the warband’s leader.
 The only thing women did on a Viking Age battlefield was flee so they wouldn’t be raped by the victorious army.

 Some people have hoped to find in the warlike valkyries a mythical image of female warriors that had some counterpart in historical reality.
 But the historical, human counterpart of the valkyries wasn’t female warriors.
 Rather, it was sorceresses, who used magic with the intent of influencing the outcome of battle but didn’t physically participate in it.